quorumcontrol/tupelo-go-sdk/README.md

 docker-compose up --build --remove-orphans --force-recreate
 ```

-Then, in the Tupelo Go client repository, execute the following command: `make integration-test`.
+Then, in the Tupelo Go SDK repository, execute the following command: `make integration-test`.

 ## Message Serialization
 Before a message gets sent over the wire, it gets serialized to the